Cellard/throttle/README.md

 - limit — number of events (defined in rule)
 - seconds — number of seconds (defined in rule)
 - event — name of service (defined in config file)
-- interval - `CarbonInterval` object
+- interval - `CarbonInterval` object (time left to the next allowed hit)

 ## Usage